 - Bold investments in people and systems designed to support the business to grow that didn’t do what they were intended to and left me with cashflow problems instead of growth

-- Every single tag (if you know Infusionsoft you’ll know that these are very important!) getting deleted from my email and marketing system right in the middle of my annual launch – which could have cost me most of my sales for the year
+- Every single tag (if you know Infusionsoft you’ll know that these are very important!) getting deleted from my email and marketing system right in the middle of my biggest launch – which could potentially have cost me most of my sales for the year

 Now, I’m not going to pretend that when these things happened I cracked open the champagne every evening to celebrate!
-Because like everyone else when I’m stuck in a problem I’m stuck in a problem and it can be all consuming.
+Because like everyone else when I’m stuck in a problem I’m stuck in a problem and it can be all consuming and devastating.

 But would I swap problems of this quality from the problems I used to have?

 Long-term chronic illness, a deep sense of my life lacking meaning and purpose, an idea of a business but no idea how to make it work to be financially viable, money pouring out on training courses with no sign of any of it coming back in, a lack of self-belief so crippling that even if I’d known what to do I probably wouldn’t have done it.

 Because I only had these problems at this magnitude because I had a business that was “working” at a level that allowed me to hire team members and consultants and invest in systems.
 I had clients who loved me and referred people enthusiastically, programmes that add genuine value and I know how to sell, and a growing reputation for doing business with integrity.

 So while given a choice I’d rather not have any problems at all (who wouldn’t?)
 I far prefer the quality of problems I have these days to the ones I had when I was starting out.